vectorgrp/XCPlite/README.md

 multi_thread_demo:
   Shows measurement in multiple threads.
   Create thread local instances of events and measurements.
-  Share a calibration parameter segment among multiple thread.
+  Share a calibration parameter segment among multiple threads.
   Thread safe and consistent access to calibration parameters.
   Experimental code to demonstrate how to create context and spans using the XCP instrumentation API.